PrincetonUniversity/lucid/examples/p4_bmv2_examples/multicast/README.md

 `generate_ports(flood ingress_port, ev)` then sends `ev` to each port in that group.

-For the example to behave as expected, the topology block has to declare all four host ports — `flood` enumerates the switch's declared ports, not "every conceivable port number."
-We use four `link`-type ports with no `links` entries; the interpreter picks them up in the flood enumeration.
-Packets emitted to them land in `Exits`.
+Flood only considers declared ports, so the topology block of the interpreter spec declares all 4 host ports as link ports, even though they are not connected in the links block.

-## Notable Lucid details
+## Notes
-- **Default action returns the "flood" sentinel.** Rather than calling flood from inside the action (actions can't generate events), the default action returns a `fwd_t` with `fwd_flood = true`, and the handler then decides between `generate_port` and `generate_ports`.
+- **Default action returns the "flood" sentinel.** Actions can't generate events, so the default action returns a  `fwd_t` with `fwd_flood = true`, and the handler then decides between `generate_port` and `generate_ports`.
-  Same pattern we used for `fwd_hit` in earlier examples.